kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front (MNLF), aiming to create a separate Islamic country in southern Philippines where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.

-- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of local Filipino communist cadres; President Marcos declares Martial Law.
+- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of local Filipino communist cadres; President Marcos declares Martial Law to repel the invaders.

 - <span class=year>1973</span> First Lady Imelda Marcos buys her 37th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."

-- <span class=year>1974</span> Philippines discovers a valuable and virtually inexhaustible commodity for trade: Filipinos.
+- <span class=year>1974</span> Philippines discovers a virtually inexhaustible commodity for trade: Filipinos.
 Marcos creates government agencies to select the most suitable varieties for export, first to the Middle East, then to the rest of the world.

 [`Photo: Filipinos selected for export to Vietnam aboard Philippine Airlines.`](/images/filipinos-exported-to-vietnam-aboard-philippine-airlines.gif)